Last updated on March 3rd, 2022 at 08:36 am

-In some cases you still want to style your hair in a certain way but need options to modify the hairstyle.
+In some cases you may want to style your hair in a certain way but need options to modify the hairstyle.

-In spite of the difficulties you have had styling your hair, never forget.
+In spite of the difficulties you may have had finding styles for your fine natural hair, never forget.
 You are a wonderful creation carved out by God Himself.
 From the strands of hair on your head to the toenails on your feet.
 You are awesome!

 My Early Natural Hair Days